ZakiZtraki/haos-addon-wnsm-sync/wnsm-smartmeter/DOCS.md

 ### Using Home Assistant Secrets

 This add-on supports Home Assistant's `secrets.yaml` file for storing sensitive information.
-Instead of entering credentials directly in the add-on configuration, you can reference secrets.
+Instead of entering credentials directly in the add-on configuration, you can store them securely in your secrets file.

 #### Step 1: Add secrets to your `secrets.yaml` file